The Men from

 singer, was also a member of Olde Tyme Religion and on those

 recordings.
-In fact, George wrote and sang one side
+George wrote and sang one side

 of each of the 45 rpm singles and Steve wrote and sang the

 flip sides.
-This last version of The Men From S.O.U.N.D.
+This last version of the Men From S.O.U.N.D.

 lasted about six months to a year, ending in late 1968.

-We did songs like "Magical Mystery Tour" by The
+We did songs like "Magical Mystery Tour" by the

 The psychedelic period was in full swing and we were caught